BenzChua31/Staff-Management-System/README.md

 # Staff-Management-System
 Introduction to Software Development Assignment (UTS)

+Group Project: IoTBay website (sells IoT gadgets online) Each group member are to develop one component/part of the project.
+I was assigned the Staff Management System to work on for 2 weeks.

 - Implemented OOP Concepts
 - Implemented MVC Model
 - Used JSP to create the user interface